UKCloud/documentation/articles/oracle/orcl-sco.md

 We have implemented GPG 13-aligned Protective Monitoring across the Assured and Elevated platforms at the hypervisor level and below.

-It is your responsbility to source ProMon services for your VMs.
-We can provide Protective Monitoring services above the hypervisor (for example, for your VM) upon request using our [*Security Operations Service*]
+It's the customer's responsbility to source ProMon services for their VMs.
+We can provide Protective Monitoring services above the hypervisor (for example, for your VM) upon request using our [*Security Operations Service*].

 In line with UKCloud's System Interconnect and Security Policy (SISP), we provide notification of customer-impacting security incidents.
 It is your responsibility to report similar incidents to us.